 - Bring a large pot of salted water to boil.
 Add the pasta and cook for 9 minutes.
 Drain and rinse under cold water to prevent further cooking.
 Spread them out on a baking sheet.

-- In a large mixing bowl, place the mozzarella, parmesan, parsley, minced garlic, egg, Italian seasoning, salt, pepper, and cracked red pepper flakes; mix until incorporated.
+- In a large mixing bowl, place the ricotta cheese, mozzarella, parmesan, parsley, minced garlic, egg, Italian seasoning, salt, pepper, and cracked red pepper flakes; mix until incorporated.
 Transfer to a large pastry bag (or resealable plastic bag with a corned cut off.)
 Pipe mixture evenly into the shells.

 - Arrange the stuffed shells side by side, open-side up, on top of the sauce in the baking dish.
 Top with remaining 2 cups sauce, spreading it so all the shells are coated.